rsouza01/tovsolver/README.md

 min_diff_eq_step : TODO

-verbose_eos : TODO
+verbose_eos : If TRUE, the program will output the EoS's values.
+Otherwise, no output.

-output_summary_only : TODO
+output_summary_only : If true, the program wil output the summary, but not the profiles.
+Use false for optimization.

 output_gnuplot_style : TODO

-verbose_interpolation_coeficients : TODO
+verbose_interpolation_coeficients : If true, the program will output the interpolation coeficients.

-RHO_0 : TODO
+RHO_0 : The central density.

-interpolation_method : TODO
+interpolation_method : Two methods are available at the moment: cubic_spline and linear.

 RHO_ADIM : TODO